striblab/strib-svelte-vite-template/README.md

 To build for deployment, run `npm run build`.

+## Strib webfonts

+The licenses for the webfonts used on the Star Tribune mean they can only be served from startribune.com URLs, meaning they are blocked from localhost while you are developing.
+To get around this, the template app serves the fonts from the `public/` directory.
+That means you need a `strib-webfonts/` folder with all the relevant font files inside the `public/`, which you can get from someone who already has them.

 ## Deploying

 Deployment is currently handled by a shell script (`strib-deploy.sh`) that has two dependencies: